 Check controlDict, in the first part of simulation, where the circle should move to the right set the startFrom to startTime and startTime to 0.
-By a simple calculation it can be seen that the endTime should be 3 s.
+By a simple calculation it can be seen that the endTime should be 3 s (to move the circle from center to the right side).
 Similar calculations need to be done for the two other parts, except the startTime is set to the endTime of previous part, and new endTime should be that part "simulation time" plus endTime of the previous part.